 The overall credit quality of the Company's reinsurance assets is strong.
-At 31 December 2018, all reinsurance assets were held with counterparties with external credit ratings of AA+.
+At 31 December 2019, all reinsurance assets were held with counterparties with external credit ratings of AA+.
 Cash and cash equivalents are held with highly-rated banking institutions or liquidity funds.
-At 31 December 2018 the majority (84%) (2017: 84%) of its other receivables due are from other Group companies and no financial assets are impaired or overdue.
+At 31 December 2019 the majority (83%) (2018: 84%) of its other receivables due are from other Group companies and no financial assets are impaired or overdue.

-The Company's main concentration of external credit risk arises from it exposure to NICo via the reinsurance arrangement.
-As at 31 December 2018 the Company's exposure to NICo was £380,745 thousand (2017: £396,466 thousand).
-There is an additional £1bn of ARD provided by the Company's parent AIL as described in section C1.1.
+The Company's main concentration of external credit risk arises from its exposure to NICo via the reinsurance arrangement.
+As at 31 December 2019 the Company's exposure to NICo was £362,892 thousand (2018: £380,745 thousand).
+There is an additional £1bn of ARD provided by the Company's immediate parent AIL (as described in section C1.1).

-The Company's main exposure to counterparties within the Group is to its immediate parent, AIL, due to a receivable balance of £61,093 thousand at 31 December 2018 (2017: £61,704 thousand).
+The Company's main exposure to counterparties within the Group is to its immediate parent, AIL, due to a receivable balance of £61,224 thousand at 31 December 2019 (2018: £61,093 thousand).